Your guide to NFL rule changes for the 2018 season

 The requirement to "survive the ground" has been eliminated -- a change designed specifically to avoid future instances of counterintuitive rulings that spurred debate about plays involving Detroit Lions receiver Calvin Johnson (2010), Dallas Cowboys receiver Dez Bryant (2014) and Pittsburgh Steelers tight end Jesse James (2017).
 A receiver must now control the ball, establish himself in bounds and perform a football move -- such as a third step or a lunge -- to make a legal catch.
 This definition applies to players who are standing or going to the ground.
 It remains eligible for replay review.

 By rule, receivers can make a legal catch and still be in a defenseless position afterward, meaning that approaching defenders must be extra careful in avoiding the head and neck area when they try to break up the pass.
 Some officiating observers, including former NFL officiating chief Dean Blandino, think this rule will swap one set of debates for another.
-Among them: Did the receiver in fact perform a football move?
+Among them: Did the receiver, in fact, perform a football move?
 There is also some concern that passes once ruled incomplete will now be ruled a catch and fumble.

 Slight movement of ball allowed in catch